 If the same error is not present in backup, proceed to Step 4.
 If there is little difference between the backup and the live theme, it may be worthwhile to publish this duplicate until the broken theme feature is fixed.

-Step 4: Compare to blank theme
+Step 4: Compare to a default theme

 Another way to determine if a theme has malfunctioned from individual changes or outside factors is to compare the theme to a blank (not customized) theme.

-If you bought the theme from the Shopify Theme store, return to the theme store page for the theme and select Add latest theme version.
+If you bought the theme from the Shopify Theme Store, return to the theme store page for the theme and select Add latest theme version.

 If theme feature works in the blank theme

 The blank theme may not have the same error, which would indicate that the source of the issue is local to your store's changes.